fraxflax/nw-watchdog/README.md

 --ifcdown='ifdown vnpL ; ifdown vpnP  ; ifdown vpnF' \
 --ifcup='ifup vpnL'
 ```
 Starting the watchdog like the above with any of the three vpn-interfaces up, the vpn-interface that is up will be detected and used as source interface.
 The continuous topology detection will ensure switching to which ever interface currently is up.
-If all interfaces are down the topology detection will think the interface for the default gw is the one to monitor (in our example `eth0`) but since we have `--no-ping-nexthop` and hardcoded the preferred vpn-interfaces in `--ifcup` the watchdog will bring up `vpnL`.
+If all interfaces are down the topology detection will think the interface for the default gw is the one to monitor (in our example `eth0`) but since we have `--no-ping-nexthop` and hardcoded the preferred vpn-interface in `--ifcup` the watchdog will bring up `vpnL`.
 If any of the vpn interfaces are up, but have problems the watchdog will bring them all down and then bring up `vpnL`.

-If we add `--verbosity-level=5` to the above, allowing us to get a trace of what is happening in the logfile in the following scenario:<br>
+We add `--verbosity-level=5` to the above, allowing us to get a trace of what is happening in the logfile in the following scenario:<br>
 `vpnL` is up when __nw-watchdog__ starts,<br>
 after a while we see that `vpnF` is replacing `vpnL` (as somebody brought up the full tunnel for a while)<br>
 then `vpnF` is brought down (as somebody did not need it anymore) and<br>